Healthy Made Tasty. A Cancer Council website

 Look for products with the lowest numbers for saturated fat, sugar and sodium and the biggest numbers for fibre and calcium.

 Many products have claims on their labels such as ‘low fat’, ‘reduced salt’ or ‘good source of fibre’.
-Health claims are only allowed on foods that meet set criteria, so they can be helpful when shopping for products that are lower or higher in a specific nutrient.
+Nutrition content claims are claims about the content of a certain nutrient in a food, so they can be helpful when shopping for products that are lower or higher in a specific nutrient.
+The product has to comply with criteria set out in Standard 1.2.7 of the Food Standard Code to be permitted to carry a nutrient claim.

 The Food Switch app is a handy tool when shopping.
 This handy app allows you to scan the bar code on a product and it will suggest a healthier product to ‘switch’ to.